klown/fluid-cockroachdb/docs/Operations.md

 ##### `deleteTableData(tableName, hardDelete)`
 - `tableName String` The name of the table whose data is to be deleted.
-- `hardDelete Boollean` Flag indicating whether to execute a hard vs. soft deletion.
-A soft deletion leaves the date in a recoverable state.
+- `hardDelete Boolean` Flag indicating whether to execute a hard vs. soft deletion.
+A soft deletion leaves the data in a recoverable state.
 A hard deletion is irrevocable.
 - Returns: `{Promise}` whose value is the number of rows deleted.